stefanholek/rl/README.txt

 applications to implement custom completion code.

 The ``completer`` object
-provides access to configuration settings and hooks.
+provides access to global configuration settings and hooks.

 The ``completion``
 object provides status information for the active completion,